Ronaplanet/README.md/README.md

-# 👋 Hey There!, I'm cyberkiddle.
+# 👋 Hi There!, I'm Cyberkiddle.

 I'm a cybersecurity enthusiast with a strong focus on Red Teaming, Reverse Engineering, Active directory, Host penetration testing and Wireless Security.
 I love diving deep into Active Directory environments, simulating adversary tactics, and uncovering hidden vulnerabilities.